webpack/webpack.js.org/README.md

 Now that we've covered much of the backlog of _missing documentation_, we are starting to heavily review each section of the site's content to sort and structure it appropriately.
-The following issues should provide a pretty good idea of where things are, and where they are going:
+The following issues should provide a pretty good the idea of where things are, and where they are going:

 - [Guides - Review and Simplify][guides-url]
 - [Concepts - Review and Organize][concepts-url]